jeetkatariya/FinSenti/README.md

         """
     )
     gr.Markdown(
-        "Paste in a financial news snippet, headline, or article " "to see its sentiment breakdown."
+        "Paste in a financial news snippet, headline, or article to see its sentiment breakdown."
     )

     with gr.Row():